This cider glazed grilled chicken tops a crisp Panzanella salad with apples and fennel for a quick weeknight dinner!

 I’m loving the fact that it is warm enough to grill now!
 I’ve been taking advantage of that as often as possible and have been working on several new grilling recipes, along with making many of my old favorites.
 This chicken is super tasty on its own so you could double the recipe and grill some extra to throw in salads during the week.

-This cider glazed chicken tops a crisp panzanella salad with apples and fennel for a quick weeknight dinner!
+This grilled cider glazed chicken tops a crisp Panzanella salad with apples and fennel for a quick weeknight dinner!

 For the chicken: